 11 February 1933: Last game for Horace Cope v Blackpool.
 Despite joining for over £3000 he fell out of favour with Chapman and by the time the trophies began he was mostly a reserve player.

 11 February 1961: Last game for Len Wills v Cardiff.
 He played 195 times for Arsenal; his only league club.
-Reports suggest he later ran a sports shop in Southgate, Middlesex, and also worked in the hardware and DIY business.
+He later played for Romford, and reports suggest he later ran a sports shop in Southgate, Middlesex, and also worked in the hardware and DIY business.
 He lives now in retirement in Epping.

 11 February 1988: David Hillier became a professional at Arsenal.
 He went on to play 104 league games for Arsenal and scored two goals before moving to Portsmouth.

 11 February 1992: Arsenal 1 Norwich 1 in front of 22,890 – the lowest attendance of the season.
 Rockets and flares were let off in protest against the Arsenal Bond scheme.
 This was the ninth game in a run of just one win, scoring four goals.

 11 February 2012.
 Thierry Henry scored his final goal in his final match for Arsenal in the 91st minute, against Sunderland for Arsenal to win 2-1.
 Ramsey scored the other in a run of seven consecutive wins.

 11 February 2013: Andre Santos loaned to Gremio in Brazil.
 He had come from Fenerbahçe but only played 55 league games scoring 10 goals for them.
 He went on to play 25 games for Arsenal.

 11 February 2016: Arsenal 2 Hull City 0.
 It was a welcome relief as the game was the only win amid three defeats including the first of two 5-1 trouncings by Bayern Munich.